jacness12334/ncsu-csc510-2025-s1-g1-p1/README.md

 - Restaurant Partners: Allow local restaurants to join via secure endpoints.
 - Donations: Each purchase adds 1% of earnings to our donation program.
 - Nutritional Info: Meals have Nutritional Info.
+- Drivers: Drivers can view and select deliveries

 ## Software use cases
 1. Moviegoer – Order Food During a Movie